taylorgorman/launchpad/README.md

 # Launchpad

 A must-use plugin that makes WordPress better.
-Tightens up really basic WordPress settings and UI, provides extra developer functions.
+Tightens up WordPress settings and UI and modifies data output.
+Does not provide support to themes.

 ## Changes